 - A Protected Monument is a monument, structure, cave, ruin or remain (but not a building) and can be man-made or natural features with human influence and may be above or below ground.
 They include structures such as steps and statues, as well as the numerous fortifications and menhirs through the island.
 There are about 350 Protected Monuments on the protected monuments list, although we occasionally add/remove monuments to/from the list.

 - Protected Monuments, including their setting, are very sensitive to new development.
 The Law, Ordinances and Planning policy offers them significant protection from harmful development.
-For example: there is no exemption development; and there is a strong presumption against development that affects a protected monument.
+For example: there is no exemption development; and there is a strong presumption against development that affects a Protected Monument.

 Protected Building Review

-- There are 26 Conservation Areas designated in the Island Development Plan 2016and the boundary of each conservation area is identified on the proposals map.
+- There are 26 Conservation Areas designated in the Island Development Plan 2016 and the boundary of each conservation area is identified on the proposals map.

 - A Tree Protection Order is a written order made by the Development Planning Authority of the States of Guernsey which, in general, makes it an offence to cut down, lop, top, prune, cut or compact the roots or the ground level of the root area, uproot, wilfully damage or wilfully destroy a tree without planning permission.

 - Prior to the introduction of the Planning Law in 2009, conditions were sometimes added to planning permission restricting the works that could be carried out to existing trees.
-If you have had planning permission and there are existing trees, please check your permission or submit a pre-application enquiry [345kb] for advice.
+If you have had planning permission and there are existing trees, please check your permission or submit a pre-application enquiry [743kb] for advice.